Boston, MA Office Overview

 Boston ranks among the top 30 most economically powerful cities in the world and is home not only to a diverse mix of white collar businesses but is also considered to be highly innovative due in no small part to the presence of world-class universities that attract high-technology companies and venture capital.

-With a gross metropolitan product of nearly $177 billion annually, there is powerful demand for white collar office employment in Boston.
-Nearly 75% of the office space in Boston is Class A or A+, while Class B inventory contributes an additional 25% of product to the market.
+With a gross metropolitan product of nearly $177 billion annually, there is powerful demand for white-collar employment in Boston.
+Nearly 75% of the office space in the city is Class A or A+, while Class B inventory contributes an additional 25% of product to the market.

-The Downtown - Financial District office submarket in Boston is home to some of the most prestigious Class A office buildings in the U.S. Global investors are attracted to world-class office properties like 50 Post Office Square, Two International Place, and 101 Federal Street.
+The Financial District submarket is home to some of the most prestigious Class A buildings in the U.S. Global investors are attracted to world-class office properties like 50 Post Office Square, Two International Place, and 101 Federal Street.

 Boston, MA Commercial Inventory Breakdown